acho98/SimanPdf/README.md

 # SimanPdf
-SimanPdf is a RAG (Retrieval-Augmented Generation) bot based on PDF files.
+SimanPdf is a RAG (Retrieval-Augmented Generation) bot based on PDF files

 ## Key Features
 - Extract text and data from PDF files